 Looking Ahead: Funding Needs

-After years with a very small organizational budget (Roughly $5,000 in 2014, $25,000 in 2015, and $32,000 in 2016) we are about to embark on larger-scale fundraising efforts to help reach more students and teachers.
-As we take on this transition – especially for those considering supporting DIBS – we wanted to share a few key principles that we will always live by as a nonprofit and as a steward of your dollars:
+After years with a very small organizational budget (less than $5,000 in 2013, $10,000 in 2014, $30,000 in 2015, and $32,000 in 2016) we are now embarking on larger-scale fundraising efforts to help reach more Omaha students and teachers ($142,000 in 2017, $300,000+ in 2018).
+As we take on this transition – and especially for those considering supporting DIBS – we wanted to share a few key principles that we will always live by as a nonprofit and as a steward of your dollars:

 From 2011-2016 DIBS didn't have any paid/full-time staff members so the administrative costs behind the program were nominal.
 This “lean” approach is a point of pride for us – but it is also not necessarily scalable.
-If we are going to grow from serving 5 schools to serving 44 (our vision as an organization), our administrative costs are naturally going to rise.
+If we are going to grow from serving 5 schools to serving 46 (our vision as an organization), our administrative costs are naturally going to rise.
 To help ensure your dollars impact DIBS in the way you want them to, please know that all donations to DIBS can be restricted based on your preferences.

-3. Focusing Administrative Support on Areas of Greatest Impact: Since 2014 DIBS has distributed over 150,000 books into our school communities.
+Since 2012 DIBS has distributed over 250,000 books into our school communities.
 Every dollar donated to program materials leads to three books being taken home by our students, and every $19 contribution provides unlimited books to a student for a full school year.
 That said, getting books distributed is only part of our mission, and we are not yet achieving the impact we want to have as an organization.
 We need to make administrative investments in order to increase our impact.
 Here are the three administrative areas where we will be investing most heavily as we grow: